I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2issuequery.md

 The driver can ignore query requests with <b>dwFlags</b> set to 0.

-`dwQueryID`

-Identifies the query for which the driver asynchronously provides information.

 ## Remarks
 The runtime uses D3DHAL_DP2ISSUEQUERY to identify each query that the driver must process.
 The driver's <a href="..\d3dhal\nc-d3dhal-lpd3dhal_drawprimitives2cb.md">D3dDrawPrimitives2</a> callback must process <b>wPrimitiveCount</b> D3DHAL_DP2ISSUEQUERY structures from the command buffer.
 The value of <b>wPrimitiveCount</b> is specified in the D3DHAL_DP2COMMAND structure.
 The driver parses these structures and retrieves information associated with the queries that they represent.